Builth Wells Mayor calls out 'selfish cretin' who allowed a dog to poo on top of a grave

 “There is a group of people with no civic pride, no control, a lack of discipline and forward-thinking.”

-He said they could have a dogs on leads only policy or no dogs in the Groe but they would not be able to enforce it.
+He said the council could have a dogs on leads only policy or no dogs in the Groe but would not be able to enforce it.

-Councillor Shaun Bromwell said they used to have police officers, street sweepers and dog wardens but they have all gone.
+At a meeting of Builth Wells Town Council last month, Councillor Shaun Bromwell said the authority used to have police officers, street sweepers and dog wardens but they have all gone.

 Councillor Gwyn Davies added: “We used to have dog wardens and park wardens but it’s the same thing wherever you go.”